 Going to work, having a job, earning money, and using talents and skills is something we all want to achieve.
 Dreams and goals should not be limited due to a person’s disability.

-Employment can be many things.
-It could be:
+Employment can be many things, including:

 Self-Employment: Finding something you love to do and getting paid for it!
 In Indiana, there are people with developmental disabilities working as photographers, deejays, artists, and more.